 The Istanbul E-Pass is a valuable option for travelers, as it offers guided tours to Spice and Grand Bazaars, along with 50+ other attractions, providing a convenient and cost-effective way to explore the city.

-The Arasta Bazaar
+The Historical Arasta Bazaar in Istanbul

-Located just a stone’s throw from the Blue Mosque, the Arasta Bazaar is a charming market that specializes in handmade goods.
+Located just a stone’s throw from the Istanbul Blue Mosque, the Arasta Bazaar is a charming historical market that specializes in handmade goods.
 This market was once the trading place for silk and textiles during the Ottoman period, and today it is a hub for local artisans and craftsmen.

 Visitors can find traditional Turkish ceramics, glassware, textiles, and jewelry.
 It’s a great place to shop for unique souvenirs and support local artisans.
 The bazaar is located in a historic building with an arched entrance and a courtyard filled with shops and cafes.
 Read more…